-2-D shapes: squares, circles, triangles, rectangles, and hexagons; 3-D shapes: cube, cone, cylinder, and sphere
+Note: K.G.B.4 2-D shapes: squares, circles, triangles, rectangles, and hexagons; 3-D shapes: cube, cone, cylinder, and sphere

-- ★ K.G.B.4 Analyze and compare two- and three-dimensional shapes, in different sizes and orientations, using informal language to describe their similarities, differences, parts (e.g., number of sides and vertices/corners), and other attributes (e.g., having sides of equal length) All of these standards could be connected to K.MD.B.3 when sorting and classifying - → K.G.A.1 Describe the positions of objects in the environment and geometric shapes in space using names of shapes, and describe the relative positions of these objects
+Standards could be connected to K.M.D.B.3 when sorting and classifying - → K.G.A.1 Describe the positions of objects in the environment and geometric shapes in space using names of shapes, and describe the relative positions of these objects

-Note: K.G.A.1 Positions could be inside, outside, between, above, below, near, far, under, over, up, down, behind, in front of, next to, to the left of, to the right of, or beside.

-- → K.G.A.2 Correctly name shapes regardless of their orientations or overall size Note: K.G.A.2 Orientation refers to the way the shape is turned (upside down, sideways). - → K.G.A.3 Identify shapes as two-dimensional (flat) or three-dimensional (solid)
+Note: K.G.A.1 Positions could be inside, outside, between, above, below, near, far, under, over, up, down, behind, in front of, next to, to the left of, to the right of, or beside. - → K.G.A.2 Correctly name shapes regardless of their orientations or overall size Note: K.G.A.2 Orientation refers to the way the shape is turned (upside down, sideways). - → K.G.B.5 Model shapes in the world by building shapes from components (e.g., sticks and clay balls) and by drawing shapes - → K.G.B.6 Compose two-dimensional shapes to form larger two-dimensional shapes For example: join two squares to make a rectangle or join six equilateral triangles to form a hexagon. new this quarter